Updated: June 2026

 • You keep whatever equity remains after payout

-The math is straightforward.
-Most power of sale listings close 5% to 15% below what a properly marketed sale would produce, and sometimes more in softer markets.
-On a $900,000 home, that’s $45,000 to $135,000 of equity lost that you may have been entitled to keep.
+The gap is real.
+Power of sale listings routinely sell below what a well-marketed sale would produce.
+Buyers expect a discount, and the property is sold as-is with no seller representations.
+On a home worth several hundred thousand dollars, even a small percentage gap means tens of thousands in lost equity.
 A well-managed sale on your own terms preserves that equity and protects your credit.
 For more on what drives a successful sale in the current market, see our article on what actually sells homes in the GTA right now.

 We’ve Seen This Play Out